AYCDJ/Tictactoe-java-/README.md

-will also make this in c++ since the reel challenged me to made in like 20 minutes
+will also make this in c++ since the reel challenged me to, made in like 20 minutes